What is BaaS (Backend-as-a-service)?

 • Cloud storage and hosting

-• Infrastructure management, scaling, data backup, and security settings)
+• Infrastructure management, including scaling, data backup, and security settings

 Business Benefits

-From the business point of view, it’s necessary to cut time and money investments without affecting the final product’s quality.
-By choosing the BaaS model, you save your resources by automating the routine tasks.
+From a business point of view, you need to cut time and money without affecting the quality of the final product.
+When you choose the BaaS model, you save your resources by automating the routine tasks.

-Coding for web, desktop, and mobile apps has a lot of difference.
-Developing an app for different platforms, you will have to build several applications.
-This will take the corresponding number of money and effort.
-Considering BaaS/mBaaS vendors’ service, you will get the corresponding SDKs instead of doing the same thing several times.
+Developing apps for web, desktop, and mobile platforms requires different approaches, tools, and codebases.
+This will take the corresponding amount of money and effort.
+Considering the BaaS/MBaaS vendors’ service, you will get the corresponding SDKs instead of duplicating the effort.

 Tech Benefits